gtewksbury/Microsoft-Bot-Framework-HOL/lab 7 - Scorables/README.md

 Next, if *HasScore* equals *true*, the Bot Framework will call *GetScore* which should return a value between 0 and 1.
 In our case, we return the highest score possible of 1 if the user typed *Cancel*, *Nevermind*, or *Forget It*.
 The reason you can return a range between 0 and 1 is because your bot application can have many **Scorables**.
 After it determines all **Scorables** that have a score for the current request, and executes the **Scorable** with the highest score.
 If none of your **Scorables** have a score for the current request, the message is passed to the active **Dialog**.

 #### PostAsync
-Once that Bot Framework finds the highest-scoring **Scorable**, it calls it's *PostAsync* method.
+Once the Bot Framework finds the highest-scoring **Scorable**, it calls it's *PostAsync* method.
 This is where your code should actually *do something* with the message.
 In our case, we're *Forwarding* to a new *EndConverationDialog*.

 ### EndConverationDialog
 Let's go ahead and add the EndConversationDialog to our solution.
 Open the *Dialogs* directory, add a new code or class file named *EndConversationDialog.cs*, and replace the contents with the following code: